shopperlabs/custom-fields/README.md

 ### Step 3: Integrating Custom Fields Plugin

-In order to use Custom Fields, you need to register the plugin with your Filament panel.
-This is done in your `PanelProvider` or wherever you are configuring your Filament panel.
+To use Custom Fields, you need to register the plugin with your Filament panel.

 ```php
 use Relaticle\CustomFields\CustomFieldsPlugin;